War in Ukraine

 Why Russian Weapons Are Inferior: Ukraine Reveals Reality

-The Moment of Truth: Full-Scale Invasion
+The Moment of Truth

 Why this matters: This is not just about weapons or military pride.
-Ukraine proved in real combat that russian military power was massively overestimated.
+Ukraine proved in real combat that Russian military power was massively overestimated.
 This changes how countries assess threats, plan defense budgets, and choose alliances.
-The collapse of these myths also explains why russia relies on terror, destruction, and numbers instead of precision and effectiveness — because its weapons cannot deliver anything else.
+The collapse of these myths also explains why Russia relies on terror, destruction, and numbers instead of precision and effectiveness — because its weapons cannot deliver anything else.

 Why Russian Weapons Are Inferior?
 Over 50% of destroyed Russian tanks have their turrets blown off.